 Examples of previous research projects include:

-Advanced research topics (30 credits) – Students will focus on developing their research skills to support the laboratory or other research or enquiry-based activities undertaken in their extended research project.
-The module aims to develop student’s critical analysis of published research and to prepare them for a career in a research environment.
-It will also expose students to current research trends in neuroscience, and to leading researchers in the field.
+Advanced Research Topics (30 credits) – You’ll develop the research skills to support your laboratory or other research or enquiry-based activities that you will undertake as part of your extended research project and to prepare for a career in a research environment.
+You’ll develop skills to critically analyse published research.
+It will also expose you to current research trends in neuroscience, and to leading researchers in the field.

-Extended research project (90 credits) – Students will choose an independent project of interest.
-They will be mentored by one of the world leading academics in their field and will conduct an individual extended research or enquiry-based project.
+Extended Research Project (90 credits) – You’ll choose an independent project of interest, which will be mentored by one of the world leading academics in their field, conducting an individual extended research or enquiry-based project.
 This will also incorporate experience of working as part of a team in a research environment and interacting with research scientists.

 Throughout your degree you will benefit from a range of opportunities to expand your intellectual horizons outside or within your subject area.